paritytech/substrate-contracts-node/README.md

 Once the node template is running locally, you can connect to it with frontends like [Contracts UI](https://contracts-ui.substrate.io/#/?rpc=ws://127.0.0.1:9944) or [Polkadot-JS Apps](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9944) and interact with your chain.

 ## How to upgrade to new Polkadot release

+**Note: Now that this repo has upgraded to using dependencies from crates.io, this section needs to be updated to reflect the new process, once the first release of the crates from the new `polkadot-sdk` mono-repo happens**

 - [ ] Check Substrate's [`node-template`](https://github.com/paritytech/substrate/commits/master/bin/node-template)
       for new commits between the new polkadot release branch and the one this repository is currently synced with.